OSC/ood-ansible/README.md

 ## Overrides

 Look at all the variables in [the defaults](defaults/main.yml) and override any of them that you wish or need to.
-Save all these overrides to a file in the root directory (../.. from this file).
+Save all these overrides to a file that you can then call with `--extra-vars=@overrides.yml`

 ## Make an inventory file